hackclub/outernet/README.md

 <img width="600" src="https://github.com/hackclub/outernet/assets/39828164/8de946c2-3905-4eb9-ace3-f81db75c09d2">

+Beyond providing a prompt, we asked every participant to write themselves a goal during the opening ceremony.
+It prompted everyone to start asking themselves questions about what they wanted achieve over the weekend that'd hopefully lead to an idea for the hackathon.
+Folks who were comfortable were able to share their personal goals on stage:

 ### The End Goal: Shipping & Demos

 Demos are the culmination of a hackathon, hackers should leave demos feeling fulfilled and like they've achieved something of the weekend.
 It gives everyone a special opportunity to see what others made over the weekend and celebrate one another's creations.